Skip to content

 New England is arguably the most breathtaking place to be for the autumn.
 If you happen to be in Boston during the beautiful changing of leaves, you'll also be able to try locally-made apple cider.
 While it may be trendy in Boston to drink hard cider, classic apple cider provides the tart taste of New England's apples sans hangover.
 If you're interested in trying apple cider from the source, Belkin Family Lookout Farm, Dowse Orchard, and Boston Hill Farm are all about a 30-minute drive from the city.
 As an added bonus to tasting these splendid apple ciders, you can also pick apples at these orchards.
 Apple cider is also seasonally available at many local grocery stores and fall festivals.

 Additionally, Boston has a bustling juice bar scene, which can be accessed throughout the year.
-Look out for locally-made fresh-squeezed juice, including Cocobeet, Mother Juice, Nourish Your Soul, and The Juice Box.
+Look out for locally-made fresh-squeezed juice, including Cocobeet, Mother Juice, and Nourish Your Soul.
 Finally, Boston is known for several other non-alcoholic products, including MEM Teas, Katalyst Kombucha, and Taza's divine hot stone-ground chocolate.

 ArtBar is another bar that has developed a selection of mocktails based on their clientele's request for healthier drinking options.
 ArtBar, which is known for its commitment to taking an artistic spin on food, frequently substitutes sugar-based syrups for kombucha in its drinks.
 Try ArtBar's Guava Mule, made from guava, muddled lime wedge, and (non-alcoholic) ginger beer.